Merlin Book 5: A Wizard's Wings

 In the series, Merlin searches for his true identity while overcoming perilous odds as he learns to use his powers for good and discovers his strengths and weaknesses.
 Merlin is also given the task of ending evil in the land and finds out secrets of his past that change his life.
+In A Wizard's Wings, winter approaches, and Merlin must quickly unify Fincayra's dwarves, canyon eagles, walking trees and other creatures against an invasion by Rhita Gawr while a mysterious killer hunts down the children of Fincayra.